Teddy Geiger: Early life

-Geiger was born on September 16, 1988, to Lorilyn Rizzo-Bridges and John Theodore Geiger, I. She has two siblings, brother A. J. and sister Rachel.
-Geiger attended McQuaid Jesuit High School.
+Geiger was born on September 16, 1988, to John Geiger and Lorilyn Geiger (née Rizzo).
+She has two younger siblings, brother A. J. and sister Rachel.
+Geiger attended the boys school McQuaid Jesuit High School, and learned how to play piano and guitar.
+As a child, Geiger composed songs in the basement of the family home; writing on the guitar from the age of eight to entertain schoolmates.